Standard Schnauzer Dog Breed

 The Standard Schnauzer has all the looks of a rugged and spirited working dog.
 They have a muscled and heavy-boned body that appears, overall, square.
 Their dense, harsh coat is characteristic of the breed; it consists of a thick and soft undercoat with a longer, wiry outer coat that is especially prominent on the muzzle, brows and limbs.
 The Schnauzer has a long, rectangular head that measures around half the length of the back.
 Here you will observe lively dark brown eyes with a prominent brow and moustache and ears that are usually cropped (and therefore erect).
 Uncropped ears will be medium rectangular, set high and moving freely.
 Their shoulders are well muscled and forelegs straight, leading into well padded feet and cat-like feet with tough nails.
 Hind Legs are short and also well muscled; the tail is typically docked by standard and is set high.

-Standard Schnauzer Coloring
+Standard Schnauzer Colors

 Standard Schnauzer Variations